 4. Community Council Areas within Local Authority Areas

-The local authority has produced a list of named community council areas and a map or maps that define their boundaries.
+Falkirk Council has produced a list of named community council areas and a map that defines their boundaries.
 The list of community areas is attached as Appendix III to the Scheme.

 5. Membership of Community Councils